If you are addicted to Fentanyl, a synthetic opioid and you stop taking it with or without support there will be a period of withdrawal.

 Fentanyl abuse can have detrimental effects on both physical and mental health.
 Detoxification allows individuals to begin healing and repair the damage caused by substance abuse.
 It offers an opportunity to start rebuilding physical health, restore clarity of thought, and regain emotional stability.

-Detox alone is not sufficient for long-term recovery.
+Detox alone is not sufficient for long-term recovery from addiction and substance dependence.
 However, it provides a critical foundation for subsequent addiction treatment.
 Detox helps individuals overcome the physical aspects of addiction, reducing the intensity of withdrawal symptoms and cravings.
-This sets the stage for ongoing treatment, which focuses on addressing the underlying causes of addiction, developing coping skills, and implementing strategies to prevent relapse.
+This sets the stage for ongoing treatment, which is conducive to sustainable long term recovery and is likely to include individual therapy, group therapy as well as the 12 step programme potentially.

 image-2929c6fc3d2a4d6bc0577f505dc5c11199adc2d4-4368x2852-jpg